Surface Finish

 Knurling process on a CNC lathe showing roller pressing against the rotating metal workpiece.

-Knurling in CNC Machining: Process, Tools, and Applications
+Knurling in CNC Machining: Process, Tools and Applications

 In the field of CNC precision machining, knurling is a special process that goes beyond simple cutting.
 It is a critical surface finishing technique used to form complex texture patterns on rotating metal workpieces.
 These patterns are primarily used to enhance grip, provide anti-slip functions, or create a unique surface texture for functional components.
 Knurling…